Eswatini national cricket team: Division Two

 Due to their promotion from Division Three, Swaziland would play in the 2014 ICC Africa Twenty20 Division Two.
 They won two matches; a 30-run win over Mozambique and an 8-run win over Seychelles.
 Overall they would finish fifth out of six teams and would not be promoted or relegated.

 Suspension

-Swaziland originally was due to compete in the 2016 ICC Africa Twenty20 Division Two.
-However, in February 2016, the ICC would announce the disqualification of Swazis from the competition, as they had fielded ineligible players in the 2014 Division Three competition.
+Swaziland was due to compete in the 2016 ICC Africa Twenty20 Division Two; however, in February 2016, the ICC announced the disqualification of the Swazis from the competition, as they had fielded ineligible players in the 2014 Division Three competition.
 At least five illegal Asian players would play for Swaziland in the competition, including two that had played for Mozambique in 2012.
 Sierra Leone would file a complaint to ICC, and the ICC would decide that Swaziland had breached the player eligibility regulations.
 This meant that Swaziland could not compete in the 2016 Division Two competition, and would instead be replaced by Sierra Leone and Rwanda.

 T20I status

-Eswatini returned to international cricket in the 2018-19 ICC T20 World Cup Africa Qualifier.
+Eswatini returned to international cricket in the 2018–19 ICC T20 World Cup Africa Qualifier.
 They won only one match, against Mozambique, and finished last in the Southern Regional Qualifier.